shvndee/first-repo/README.md

-first repostitory lol
+**first repostitory lol**
+---
-this contains my website i made in school, basic shit nothing to look at
+this contains my website i made in school, basic `shit` nothing to look at